 A: A household's electricity usage varies significantly, throughout both the day and the year.
 Typically, electricity usage will peak in the summer (due to air conditioning load).
 During the day, it will tend to be greatest in the late afternoon when people return home from work, they adjust their thermostats, and begin preparing dinner.
 The amount of electricity a customer uses over time is measured in kilowatt-hours (kWh).

 On average, a typical household in the United States uses 920 kWh of electricity per month, with appliances accounting for 64.7% of electricity consumption.
-Other statistics and electricity quick facts.
+More information is available on EIA's electricity quick facts page.

 Q: How did the electric system evolve?